intron-prediction-capstone/intron-utility/README.txt

   This program is meant to find and predict U12 introns.

+CLONING

+  Make sure to use --recursive when cloning the git repository; otherwise you will need to manually initialize the submodules in the lib directory.

 INPUT

   Specify a PWM file (.tsv), a GTF file, and a FASTA file in that order as